Denver's Overdose Prevention Program Providing Narcan & Fentanyl Test Strips

 “We have seen this larger uptick predominantly due to the presence of fentanyl in the drug supply in Denver either individually or combined into other drugs,” Rorke said.

-Last year roughly half of all drug-related deaths in Denver involved fentanyl, partly what prompted the launch of their new online program aimed at prevention.
+Last year roughly half of all drug-related deaths in Denver involved fentanyl.
+That’s partly what prompted the launch of their new online program aimed at prevention.

 Anyone in Denver County can now have Narcan and fentanyl test strips sent directly to them.